It is confidential

 About Me

-Hello, my name is Melanie Leighton and I am the manager of York SENDIASS.
+Hello, my name is Melanie Leighton.
+I am the manager of York SENDIASS.
 Our website offers impartial information, for 0 to 25 year-olds with special educational needs and disabilities.
 We welcome parent carers, young people and professionals to refer into our service.
-Although we are a small team, we want to give the best service we are able so please help us by using our website and by coming along to drop in sessions that will be advertised through our York SEND Information Advice Support Service Facebook group.
+Although we are a small team, we want to give the best service we are able so please help us by using our website and by coming along to drop-in sessions that will be advertised through our York SEND Information Advice Support Service Facebook group.
 We welcome you sharing your views and ideas on how to make this an even better service.

 How will I support others?